Cosmian/mse-cli/documentation/docs/saas/getting_started.md

-!!! info "Welcome to Microservice Encryption Cloud deployment tutorial"
+!!! info "Welcome to Microservice Encryption SaaS deployment tutorial"

-    To launch your first confidential microservice, follow this tutorial in your favorite terminal.
+    To launch your first confidential application, follow this tutorial in your favorite terminal.
+    Your application will run on the [Cosmian Enclave Saas platform](https://console.cosmian.com/)

+!!! important "Cosmian Enclave SaaS used to be called MSE Cloud"

+    There are quite a few locations where the old MSE name is still in use.

 ## Install